AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 ### Tag uploaded assets {#tag-uploaded-assets}

 Experience Manager can automatically tag the assets that users upload to DAM.
-To do so, admnistrators configure a workflow to add an available step of to smart tag assets.
+To do so, administrators configure a workflow to add an available step of to smart tag assets.
 See [how to enable smart tagging for uploaded assets](/help/assets/smart-tags-configuration.md#enable-smart-tagging-for-uploaded-assets).

 ## Manage smart tags and image searches {#manage-smart-tags-and-searches}